simonxeko/kai2/README.md

 # Kai2

-Finally, something make your bash smarter, and it's managed by npm.
+Finally, something make your Bash smarter, and it's managed by npm!

 # Install